shipmonk-rnd/phpstan-rules/README.md

 ### enforceEnumMatchRule
 - Enforces usage of `match ($enum)` instead of exhaustive conditions like `if ($enum === Enum::One) elseif ($enum === Enum::Two)`
-- This rule aims to "fix" a bit problematic behaviour of PHPStan (introduced at 1.10).
+- This rule aims to "fix" a bit problematic behaviour of PHPStan (introduced at 1.10.0 and fixed in [1.10.34](https://github.com/phpstan/phpstan-src/commit/fc7c0283176e5dc3867ade26ac835ee7f52599a9)).
 It understands enum cases very well and forces you to adjust following code:
 ```php
 enum MyEnum {
     case Foo;